Butane

 PROS

-• Great cooking fuel used to boil water and cook meals.
+• Great cooking fuel

-• Comes in easy-to-use canisters.
+• Comes in easy-to-use canisters

 CONS

-• Does not work well in colder weather.
+• Performance may degrade in colder weather.

 Use Restrictions